mutse/nexus-adb-backup/README.md

-# nexus-adb-backup
+# Nexus ADB Backup Tool

-This shell script is used for android nexus devices backup
+This shell script is used for android nexus devices backup.